Wondering how much CBD oil you should take?

 Accurately measuring CBD dosages

-The most popular way to consume oil is using a CBD tincture.
+The most popular and best way to consume oil is using a CBD tincture.
 Unfortunately, these are the trickier types of CBD products to accurately measure.
 While knowing your ideal dosage is critical, being unable to accurately measure it makes that information quite useless.

 Understanding the dosage you need is one part, but how do you make sure you measure it properly?